 We have put particular emphasis on the psychological encumbrance borne by the objects of essentially narcissistic transactions, whose usual response to the prolonged substitution of other behaviors for expressions of sorrow and thanks includes confusion, self-criticism, loneliness, and diffuse irritation - an overall sense of having been, as one of our patients put it. "mind-fucked."
 The state of confusion induced by narcissistic defenses may say something about why it took so many years for psychoanalysts to develop a rich and specific literature about narcissism, comparable to that on the more "classical" psychopathologies.

 McWilliams and Leppendorf do not specifically discuss sliding of meaning, but this defense is consistent with other defenses they describe--all of them aimed at preserving the narcissist's sense of grandiosity.
 The McWilliams and Leppendorf article is a great read, so I'd recommend checking it out if you're at all interested in this subject.
-Fortunately, the entire article is online and available for free.
 I posted a link to this article once before, but it's well worth a repost.

 1. Horowitz M. J. Sliding Meanings: A Defence against Threat in Narcissistic Personalities.
 International Journal of Psychoanalytic Psychotherapy, 1975; 4:167.